-The legal sports betting conversation heated up in statehouses across so-called blue, red and purple states months before SCOTUS even ruled — the machinery of politics and influence varying a bit in each state.
+The conversation heated up in statehouses across so-called blue, red and purple states months before SCOTUS even ruled — the machinery of politics and influence varying a bit in each state.
 Some states sped toward legalization with an eye toward redirecting black market dollars to state coffers.
-Some states kept it in first gear in order to hear out or appease powerful stakeholders, namely the pro sports leagues and tribal groups that are weighing how sports betting may impact their existing tribal-state compacts.
+Some states kept it in first gear in order to hear out or appease powerful stakeholders, namely the pro sports leagues and tribal groups that are weighing how it may impact their existing tribal-state compacts.

 If the frenetic pace of legislative and industry developments in 2018 is any indication, the pace in 2019 may resemble a group of children that devoured a seven-layer birthday cake and a fridge full of Coca Cola.
 In addition to pending bills in gaming states such as New York and Ohio, we’ve seen bills pre-filed in Tennessee and Virginia, both of which do not even have casinos.

 With the start of 2019 legislative sessions just two weeks away, Sports Handle assembled a panel of eight analysts and industry experts to evaluate which states are most likely to pass sports wagering legislation in 2019:

 - John Brennan — Longtime New Jersey reporter covering gaming issues, analyst for US Bets, NJ Online Gambling and PennBets.

 - Robert DellaFave — Chief Operating Officer for the US Bets network.